Counter-Currents

 . . . democracies will not survive if citizens are not in some measure irrationally attached to the ideas of constitutional government and human equality through feelings of pride and patriotism.
 These attachments will see societies through their low points, when reason alone may counsel despair at the working of institutions. (p.
 131)

 This explains a lot of the White Nationalist frustration with the post-World War II “Baby Boom” Generation.
-Boomer conservatives are highly resistant to White Nationalist arguments simply because their attachment to color-blind conservative civic nationalism was never based on arguments.
-Instead, it is based on a passionate thumotic identification with an America that is melting away before their very eyes—and they are remarkably blind to it.
+Boomer conservatives are highly resistant to White Nationalist arguments simply because their attachment to “colorblind” conservative civic nationalism was never based on arguments.
+Instead, it is based on a passionate thumotic identification with an America that is melting away before their very eyes—and they are astonishingly blind to it.

 This brings us to the fundamental White Nationalist objection to colorblind civic nationalism.
 Fukuyama wants all Americans to stop engaging in factional identity politics and instead identify with the whole of America, defined in maximally inclusive liberal democratic terms.
 But American civic nationalism is not a workable political ideology, because it will only be adopted by whites.
-Non-whites will continue openly or covertly to practice identity politics, because it benefits them.
+Nonwhites will continue to practice identity politics (overtly or covertly), because it benefits them.

 Our people’s irrational identification with American civic nationalism is a huge impediment to White Nationalism.
 But on balance, thumos works in our favor, because attachments to family, ethnicity, and race are far more concrete and real than attachments to an increasingly polarized and dysfunctional empire and its threadbare ideology.

 Thus the best way to deprogram our people is to use thumos against itself by systematically confronting them with how their loyalty to the imperial ideology clashes with their more concrete and natural loyalties.
 Nothing brings home the moral obscenity of liberal civic nationalism quite like the reactions of the Tibbetts family of Iowa to the murder of their daughter by an illegal alien.
-Some people are willing to pay quite a lot for authentic burritos.
+Some people are willing to pay quite a lot for burritos made “authentic” by the magical touch of brown hands.

 Liberal Democratic Theory Undermines National Identities